Destria-cos/Destria-cos/README.md

 - 🎨 Deeply interested in **UI/UX design**, **visual design**, and **modern web design**
 - ⚡ I believe the best interfaces aren't just built — they're *felt*
-- 🎮 Gaming is one of my favorite hobbies — it sharpens strategic thinking and fuels my competitive spirit
+- 🎮 Gaming is one of my hobbies — it sharpens strategic thinking and fuels my competitive spirit
 - 🏆 Always pushing myself to grow, improve, and become better every single day
 - 🌱 Simple lifestyle, but strong belief in creating impactful and meaningful work